opensearch-project/OpenSearch/PERFORMANCE_BENCHMARKS.md

     - Checks if the extracted configuration ID is supported for the current OpenSearch major version.

 2. **Post Invalid Format Comment:**
-    - If the comment format is invalid or the configuration ID is not supported, a comment is posted on the issue indicating the invalidity, and the workflow fails.
+    - If the comment format is invalid or the configuration ID is not supported, a comment is posted on the pull request indicating the problem, and the workflow fails.

 3. **Manual Approval (if necessary):**
     - Fetches the list of approvers from the `.github/CODEOWNERS` file.